 traveling to patagonia

-Get A Detailed PDF Itinerary in Your Inbox
+Get A Detailed PDF Packing Checklist in Your Inbox

 Quasar Expeditions' Patagonia adventures incorporate the full spectrum of activities in the region, from hiking to horseback riding, cruising glacial lakes, ice-trekking, sea kayaking and fly fishing.
 The list of what to pack for such an adventures is varied, as you may imagine, but we have prepared a very thorough packing list for you.